Gargtanisha11/live-chat-app/README.md

   )
   - group the chat message according to there date
   - delete messaage❌
-  - delete chat ✅ (but not another side of the user ) )
+  - delete chat ✅ (but not another side of the user❌ )
+  - host the app first
+)